Richard-Neill/EvernoteService/README.md

 Setup process so far on Windows:
 * Install python 2.7.10 32-bit
-* Download evernote python SDK
-* Run 'python setup.py install' to evernote SDK
+* Run 'python setup.py install' in the evernote_api submodule
-* Pycurl has picked up the evernote modules/classes